ashindiano/dyno/README.md

 # Dyno - A Shell Workspace

-Dyno helps your custom shell commands.
-All the commands created by dyno are tightly associated to a Folder/Directory hence project development becomes much easier.
+Dyno helps you customize your shell commands.
+The commands created by dyno can be associated to a Folder/Directory to make project development becomes much easier.
+You can also create commands without folder associations too

 ##### supported shell

     - zsh
     - bash

 ##### supported OS

     - mac
     - linux
     - gitbash